 Ideally, a user's manual for VAUCANSON should document all of these components.
-We decided not to do so, not so much because it is a lot of work, but also as this work would not be so useful.
+We decided not to do so, not so much because it is a lot of work, but also as this work would not be so useful since the new design is likely to make most of the description soon obsolete.
+On the other hand, we want to have a version of the platform that will serve as a landmark for both functionalities and performance of the first phase of VAUCANSON.